 Fuel Characterization Laboratory

 Water and Environmental Research Laboratories

-Texas A&M University has over 6,000 square feet of world class water and environmental research laboratories that are continuously upgraded and expanded.
-Our water and environmental research laboratories contain a wide range of state-of-the-art analytical equipment.
+Texas A&M has more than 6,000 square feet of world-class water and environmental research laboratories that are continuously upgraded and expanded.
+Our water and environmental research laboratories are ISO 9001:2015 certified, and contain a wide range of state-of-the-art analytical equipment.
 Laboratory analytical capabilities include all inorganic, organic and physical parameter testing of samples with a variety of matrices, including water, wastewater, soils and sludges.
-The laboratories maintain a comprehensive Quality Assurance and Quality Control Program.
-The sources of analytical procedures include, but are not limited to USEPA Methods, Standard Methods for the Examination of Water and Wastewater (APHA), and ASTM methods.
-A set of Standard Operating Procedures (SOPs) is available for each of the laboratory areas.
-These SOPs are comprised of clear, complete written instructions for completing each standard test performed by QWE.
+The laboratories maintain comprehensive quality assurance and quality control programs.
+The sources of analytical procedures include, but are not limited to, USEPA methods, standard methods for the examination of water and wastewater (APHA), and ASTM methods.
+A set of standard operating procedures is available for each of the laboratory areas and contain clear, complete written instructions for completing each standard test performed by lab personnel.

-The laboratories include well-trained and highly qualified staff, and state-of-the-art lab facilities.
-In addition to analytical equipment, these facilities include constant temperature rooms, chemical storage, autoclaves, cold storage, anaerobic chambers, laminar flow benches, exhaust hoods, ovens, furnaces, etc. With current R&D water and environmental research and technical service projects worth in excess of USD 10 million, the research team builds upon a strong scientific and technological base related to the sustainable utilization of water and environment of direct relevance to Qatar.
+The laboratories include well-trained and highly qualified staff and state-of-the-art lab facilities.
+In addition to analytical equipment, these facilities include constant temperature rooms, chemical storage, autoclaves, cold storage, anaerobic chambers, laminar flow benches, exhaust hoods, ovens, furnaces, etc. With current R&D water and environmental research and technical service projects worth more than $10 million, the research team builds upon a strong scientific and technological base related to the sustainable utilization of water and environment of direct relevance to Qatar.